Bold and colourful

 The Pantone Matching System (or PMS) is the king of colour spaces.
 Pantone is a company that essentially has a monopoly on colour-matching worldwide.
 Pantone 375C (or Paper Lime Creative green!) is the same shade of lime green across the globe.
 Pantone’s high level of accuracy has made them a leader in colour.
 You may have looked through one of their swatch books when working with your designer.

 Printers use Pantone swatch books to match your brand colours perfectly.
 Because Pantone is easiest to match (and all other colour spaces can be derived from it) we consider it the “King of Colour!”
 If you grab nothing else from your designer, make sure you grab the Pantone number.
-Other colour spaces can be converted from Pantone colours here.
+Other colour spaces can be converted from Pantone colours on the Pantone website.

 When should you use it?
 Use Pantone when colour accuracy is more important to you than the cost of printing.
 Printing in Pantone can be expensive, but if having that immediate recognition (like Coca Cola) is a priority, then printing in Pantone will be worth it for you.